thriveweb/deking-new/content/pages/home.md

     details: Great value and great service
     stars: '5'
     title: Great value and great service
-  - by: Kayster
+  - by: Kaylee Bouradas
     details: |-
       Cannot praise these guys enough.
       So great to deal with.
+Thanks for my amazing deck!!
     stars: '5'
     title: Thanks for my amazing deck!!
   - by: Steve Irwin